Google: Acquisitions

 In June 2013, Google acquired Waze for $966 million.
 While Waze would remain an independent entity, its social features, such as its crowdsourced location platform, were reportedly valuable integrations between Waze and Google Maps, Google's own mapping service.

 Google announced the launch of a new company, called Calico, on September 19, 2013, to be led by Apple Inc. chairman Arthur Levinson.
 In the official public statement, Page explained that the "health and well-being" company would focus on "the challenge of ageing and associated diseases".

 On January 26, 2014, Google announced it had agreed to acquire DeepMind Technologies, a privately held AI company from London.
 Technology news website Recode reported that the company was purchased for $400 million, yet the source of the information was not disclosed.
 A Google spokesperson declined to comment on the price.
-The purchase of DeepMind aids in Google's recent growth in the AI and robotics community.
-In 2015, DeepMind's AlphaGo became the first computer program to defeat a top human pro at the game of Go.
-According to Interbrand's annual Best Global Brands report, Google has been the second most valuable brand in the world (behind Apple Inc.) in 2013, 2014, 2015, and 2016, with a valuation of $133 billion.
+In 2016, DeepMind's AlphaGo became the first computer program to defeat a top human pro at the game of Go.

+Google was ranked second behind Apple as the most valuable brand in the world from 2013-2016.

+In May 2022, Google announced that the company had acquired California based, MicroLED display technology development and manufacturing Start-up company Raxium.
+Raxium is set to join Google's Devices and Services team to aid in the development of micro-optics, monolithic integration, and system integration.